Freepiehere/DinoJump/README.txt

  * Introduction
 A replication of the google chrome 'connection lost' jumping game.
 -Uses html canvas object to draw all elements of game.
+Game currently uses rectangle figures as players and obstacles.

  * Requirements
 -A player object drawer (start with black rectangle)